-Remuneration and Removal of Officers – The Directors may fix the remuneration (if any) to be paid to Officers and employees of the Corporation.
-All Officers other than the President, Vice-President, or Treasurer, in the absence to an agreement to the contrary, shall be subject to removal by a resolution of the Board of Directors at any time without cause.
+Remuneration & Removal of Officers: The Directors may fix the remuneration (if any) to be paid to Officers and employees of the Corporation;

+All Officers other than the Chief Executive Officer, Chief Administrative Officer, or Chief Financial Officer, in the absence to an agreement to the contrary, shall be subject to removal by a resolution of the Board of Directors at any time without cause.

-Delegation of Duties of Officers – In the case of the absence or inability to act of the President, the Vice-President, or any other Officer of the Corporation, or for any other reason that the Directors may deem sufficient, the Directors may delegate all or any of the powers of such Officer to any other Officer or to any Director for the time being.
+Delegation of Duties of Officers: In the case of the absence or inability to act of the Chief Executive Officer, the Chief Administrative Officer, or any other Officer of the Corporation, or for any other reason that the Directors may deem sufficient, the Directors may delegate all or any of the powers of such Officer to any other Officer or to any Director for the time being;

-President – The President shall be the Chief Executive Officer of the Corporation and shall, when present, act as Chairman of all meetings of Directors and members; he shall sign such contracts, documents, or instruments in writing as require his/her signature, and shall have such other powers and duties as may from time to time be assigned to him by the Board of Directors or as are incident to his/her office.
+Chief Executive Officer: The Chief Executive Officer shall, when present:

+Act as Chair of all meetings of Directors and members;

+Sign such contracts, documents, or instruments in writing that which require their signature,

+Have such other powers and duties as may from time to time be assigned to them by the Board of Directors or as are incident to their office;

-Without limiting the generality of the foregoing, the President, subject to the Board of Directors, shall direct the policy and management of the Corporation.
-He shall ensure that the programs decided upon by the Board of Directors and members are implemented by the Officers and by the standing and special committees.
-He shall be an ex-officio member of all committees.
-He shall make an annual report to the members of the Corporation at the time of the Annual meeting of members.
+Without limiting the generality of the foregoing, the Chief Executive Officer, subject to the Board of Directors:

+Direct the policy and management of the Corporation;

+Ensure that the programs decided upon by the Board of Directors and members are implemented by the Officers and by the standing and special committees;

+Be an ex-officio member of all committees;

+Make an annual report to the members of the Corporation at the time of the Annual meeting of members.

+Chief Administrative Officer: The Chief Administrative Officer shall:

-Vice-President – The Vice-President shall be vested with all the powers and shall perform all duties of the President in the absence or inability or refusal to act of the President.
-The Vice-President shall sign such contracts, documents, or instruments in writing as require his/her signature and shall have such other powers and duties as may from time to time be assigned to him by the President or by the Board of Directors.
+Be vested with all the powers and shall perform all duties of the Chief Executive Officer in the absence or inability or refusal to act of the Chief Executive Officer;

+Sign such contracts, documents, or instruments in writing that require their signature; and

+Have such other powers and duties as may, from time to time, be assigned to them by the Chief Executive Officer or by the Board of Directors.

+Corporate Secretary: The Corporate Secretary shall:

-Secretary – The Secretary shall be ex-officio clerk of the Board of Directors.
-S/he shall attend all meetings of the Board of Directors and record all minutes of all proceedings in the books kept for that purpose.
-S/he shall give all notices required to be given to members and to Directors.
-S/he shall be the custodian of the seal of the Corporation and of all books, papers, records, correspondence, contracts, and other documents belonging to the Corporation which s/he shall deliver up only when authorized by a resolution of the Board of Directors to do so and to such person or persons as may be names in the resolution, and he shall perform such other duties as may from time to time be determined by the Board of Directors.
+Be ex-officio clerk of the Board of Directors;

+Attend all meetings of the Board of Directors and record all minutes of all proceedings in the books kept for that purpose;

+Provide all notices required to be given to members and to Directors;

+Be the custodian of the seal of the Corporation and of all books, papers, records, correspondence, contracts, and other documents belonging to the Corporation which they shall deliver up only when authorized by a resolution of the Board of Directors to do so and to such person or persons as may be names in the resolution;

+Perform such other duties as may, from time to time, be determined by the Board of Directors.